Leave in Special Circumstances

 the normal way, during any period that they are required to attend

-Certificate of Loss of Earnings Form from the court should be sent to Payroll
+Loss of Earnings Form that you receive from the court to email@example.com before attending court,

-before attending court and staff must claim for loss of earnings.
-Please inform email@example.com when
+court and staff must claim for loss of earnings if they are selected for

-these have been received and the amount paid (excluding expenses for travel or
+when these have been received and the amount paid (excluding expenses for

-subsistence).
-A copy of the cheque received or remittance advice should also be
+travel or subsistence).
+A copy of the cheque received, or remittance advice

-provided to allow payroll to make this deduction from salary.
-Please note that
+should also be provided to allow payroll to make this deduction from salary.

 that are discharged from jury service or from being a witness, are expected to